LoomisLoud/Higgs-Boson-Machine-Learning/scripts/README.txt

 conduct much more experiments, like running any other regression method than the one we used ourselves.

+If you did not yet read our report, do not forget that this code must be run on a 16GB RAM *nix machine at least.
+We explain the tradeoff in the report extensively.

+You will find in the build_polynomial file all of the possible polynomials you can use to run the project, in implementations, our machine learning methods, in standardization the way we standardized our matrices, and finally in run.py the bulk of the project, the actual process to obtain the same predictions we got in the leaderboard.

 In order to run this project, you need to: